mcarifio/python-guide/docs/starting/which-python.rst

 Which Python to Support?
 ~~~~~~~~~~~~~~~~~~~~~~~~

+..
+I disagree.
+Start with py3.
+But I understand the claim.

 If you're starting work on a new Python module, I recommend you write it for
 Python 2.5 or 2.6, and add support for Python3 in a later iteration.